A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

+After the steps described above, the echo signals are extracted into the $N_\text{a}\times N_\mathrm{r} \times N_\text{v}$ angular-range-Doppler bins with the amplitudes given in~(\ref{2D DFT}).
+Therefore, we can jointly estimate the targets from these 3D bins via peak finding. {In particular, we can apply cell-averaging constant false alarm rate (CA-CFAR) processing with a 3D cell to obtain several signal clusters with high amplitudes, and then choose the maximum value of each cluster as the peak, whose 3D coordinate we denote by $\mathcal{T}_q$.} Finally, the estimated angle-range-velocity of the $q$-th target, defined as $\widetilde{\theta}_q,~\widetilde{R}_q,~\widetilde{v}_q$, can be recovered using the 3D index $\mathcal{T}_q=\{(n_\text{a},n_{\mathrm{r}},n_\text{v})\}$ as

+{We observe that larger values for $N_\text{a}$/$N_\mathrm{r}$/$N_\text{v}$ yield narrower angular/range/Doppler bins and thus better estimation performance.
+However, considering that the computational complexity of the DFT increases with $N_\text{a}$/$N_\mathrm{r}$/$N_\text{v}$, a proper value for the size of the DFT should be selected.
+Our experiments indicate that $N_\text{a}=3M_\text{rx}$/$N_\mathrm{r}=3N_\text{s}$/$N_\text{v}=3L$ provides excellent performance with relatively small computational cost.
+In addition, interpolation-based approaches can be employed to compensate for the performance loss due to smaller $N_\text{a}$/$N_\mathrm{r}$/$N_\text{v}$, as discussed in Sec.
+3.35 of \cite{Braun dissertation}.}

-It should be emphasized that the angle-range-velocity information is jointly estimated via finding peaks in the three-dimensional space.
-Compared with the existing approaches that successively estimate angle/range/velocity along the corresponding dimension, the proposed algorithm achieves better parameter estimation performance especially when the targets are relatively close along a certain dimension.
-This is because the proposed algorithm estimates the target from three dimensions, as illustrated in Fig. \ref{estimation process}d, instead of determining the target from one dimension.
+We emphasize that the angle-range-velocity information is estimated {\it jointly} in the 3D space, rather than estimating these quantities sequentially as in previous approaches, and thus the proposed algorithm achieves better estimation performance, especially when the targets are closely spaced along a particular dimension.